fpsvogel/fpsvogel.com/src/_posts/2023-08-28-roda-app-with-hotwire-turbo-streams.md

 ---
 title: Roda + Turbo Streams = ❤️
-subtitle: porting Wiki Stumble from Rails
+subtitle: Wiki Stumble, part 2
 description: I rewrote a Ruby on Rails app in Roda, using Turbo Streams for an SPA-like feel.
 And you can too!
 ---